YildirimDemir/YildirimDemir/README.md

 Full Stack Developer
 --------------------

-I do web development with Full stack.
+I do web development with NestJs and NextJS.
 I write my projects with Typescript.  <br /> <br />
 With every new project I do, I try to do better than the previous ones.
 I make up for my previous mistakes and improve myself by adding new things to them.
 You can see these improvements in my past repos.

 <a href="https://www.github.com/YildirimDemir" target="_blank" rel="noreferrer"><img